 You may be required to get a section 68 approval and development consent with owner’s permission.
 Zoning of the land will need to be checked to ensure permissibility.

 To operate at special events, you will be required to gain approval from the event organiser who is responsible for ensuring that the event has appropriate approvals.

 To use the vehicle for street vending, you may require a section 68 approval, development consent with owner’s permission and, depending on the road in which the street trading occurs, a Roads Act approval.

 If Council has responsibility of the road then you will need to lodge a Section 138 “Use of Council Road” application with Council.
-Council may seek comments and/or objections from the Roads Maritime Services (previously RTA).
-If the road is classified you will need to obtain a Road Occupancy Licence (ROL) from the Roads Maritime Services.
+Council may seek comments and/or objections from Transport for NSW.
+If the road is classified you will need to obtain a Road Occupancy Licence (ROL) from Transport for NSW.